adrienjoly/telegram-scribe-bot/README.md

 # `telegram-scribe-bot`

-A (work-in-progress) chat-bot that can add comments to Trello cards, from any Telegram client.
+A (work-in-progress) chat-bot that can add comments to Trello cards, your TickTick todo-list and your Diigo bookmarks, from any Telegram client.

+**Is this yet another chatbot or virtual assistant supposedly supported by AI?** No. It's actually pretty dumb.
+Think of it more like a terminal, or like MacOS' Spotlight feature: it uses Telegram as a way to save text to other services, through their API.
+That's it.

+**Why rely on Telegram?** Sending data from a mobile terminal to a server is far from trivial.
+For instance, your internet connection may be unstable (or unexistent) at the time when you want to save something.
+In that case, you'd expect your message to be automatically re-sent as soon as your internet connectivity is back.
+Telegram provides that out of the box! ✨

+**Supported (and planned) automations**

+- Log a note as comment in a Trello card, for journaling.
+(WIP)
+- Save a bookmark to a web page in Diigo, with or without tags and description.
+(WIP)
+- Add a task to TickTick.

 Note: the first version of this bot was developed by following the steps provided in [Serverless Telegram Bot with Firebase - Francisco Gutiérrez - Medium](https://medium.com/@pikilon/serverless-telegram-bot-with-firebase-d11d07579d8a).